act65/act65.github.io/_posts/inbetween-posts/2017-10-31-a-guide-to-regulation.md

 (Disclaimer: I have no experience in regulating anything other than the amount of time I spend on youtube - and I almost never meet my targets...)

-In my mind, regulation is the (or a?) solution to externalised costs.
-Because petrol produces CO2 and particulate matter (which effect our climate and our health and cost \$\$\$ bills to fix) the cost of petrol should incorporate these costs to ensure fair competition (why is this important -- need better motivation?).
+In my mind, regulation is the solution to externalised costs.
+Because petrol produces CO2 and particulate matter (which effect our climate and our health and cost \$\$\$ bills to fix) the cost of petrol should incorporate these costs to ensure fair competition.

 There are a couple of problems that occur when trying to regulate these external costs; we have no ground truth for the magnitude of the costs for these external costs, we don't always know the external costs before (or even years after) a product is sold/operated.